 Students may use the CEC on a walk-in basis.
 However, students must plan responsibly to arrive with adequate time to complete their exam and keep in mind that there may be a waiting period during peak times.
 All exams will cease at closing time, regardless of completion status, and materials will be returned to the instructor.

-The CEC is located in the Student Commons Building, room 227 and can be contacted at 210-486-5177.
+The CEC is located in the Brazos Student Union, room 227 and can be contacted at 210-486-5177.
 Hours, student guidelines for testing, and more details are available here.

 Business Office (STCM 103) ^Top

 The Business Office manages the system of charges, payments, collections, and refunds.